MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-in-mixed-mode.md

 ## Enable mixed-mode for managed app (C# or Visual Basic)

-To enable mixed-mode debugging for a managed calling app, follow these steps:
+To enable mixed-mode debugging for a managed calling app in C# or Visual Basic, follow these steps:

 1. In Visual Studio **Solution Explorer**, right-click the C# or Visual Basic project and select **Properties**, or use the Alt + Enter keyboard shortcut.
 The **Properties** pane opens.